magda-io/magda/deploy/helm/internal-charts/gateway/README.md

   - Can support content in markdown format
 - `loginFormUsernameFieldLabel`: (string) Optional; Only applicable when authenticationMethod = "PASSWORD".
 Default value: `Username`
 - `loginFormPasswordFieldLabel`: (string) Optional; Only applicable when authenticationMethod = "PASSWORD".
 Default value: `Password`
+- `qrCodeImgDataRequestUrl`: (string) Only applicable & compulsory when authenticationMethod = "QR-CODE".
+  - the url that is used by frontend client to request auth challenge data from the authentication plugin.
+The received auth challenge data will be encoded into a QR Code Image and expect the user process the auth challenge data by scaning the QR code using a mobile app.
+  - the url should return a JSON object with two fields:
+    - `token`: an auth request token that can used by frontend to poll the authentication result.
+    - `data`: the auth challenge data that expected to be processed by user's mobile app via QR code scaning.
-- `qrCodeImgUrl`: (string) Only applicable & compulsory when authenticationMethod = "REPLY-PARTY-QR-CODE".
+- `qrCodeAuthResultPollUrl`: (string) Only applicable & compulsory when authenticationMethod = "QR-CODE".
+  - The url that is used by frontend to poll the authentication processing result.
+  - The url should response a JSON object the following fields:
+    - `status`: a text field represent the processing status.
+      - `pending`: default status. the authentication request is still processing.
+      - `success`: the authentication request is processed completed.
+      - `failure`: the authentication request is failed.
+    - `errorMessage`: optional; details error message for users.
-- `qrCodeExtraInfoHeading`: (string) Optional; Only applicable when authenticationMethod = "REPLY-PARTY-QR-CODE".
+- `qrCodeExtraInfoHeading`: (string) Optional; Only applicable when authenticationMethod = "QR-CODE".
   - If present, will displayed the heading underneath the QR Code image to provide extra instruction to users. e.g. how to download moile app to scan the QR Code
 - `qrCodeExtraInfoContent`: (string) Optional; Only applicable when authenticationMethod = "PASSWORD".
   - If present, will displayed the content underneath the login form to provide extra info to users. e.g. how to download moile app to scan the QR Code